 Add two eggs and 1/2 teaspoon vanilla.
 Mix well.

 Dust a prep area with some powdered sugar.
 I used a larger baking mat for my area.
-Form the dough into a ball and place on the mat.
+Form the dough into a ball and place it on the mat.
 Flatten and then roll out with a rolling pin.
 Use lots of powder sugar on the mat and top of the dough to prevent sticking.
-Roll to a thickness of 1/4 to 1/2 inch.
+Roll to a thickness of about 1/4 inch or a bit thicker.

-Lay out on a cookie sheet keeping at least one inch apart.
+Layout on a cookie sheet, keeping them about one inch apart.
 They will spread out during cooking.
 Work quickly reusing the scraps and keep dusting the surface and dough with the powdered sugar to prevent sticking.
 Continue to cut cookies until done.

 Bake until the edge of the cookies is starting brown a little.
 About 7-8 minutes.
 Do not over bake.

 Remove from oven and allow to sit for a few minutes then move to a cooling rack.

 After cooled, it is time for decoration.
 I went with a simple glaze.
 Mix one cup powdered sugar, one tablespoon butter, two drops vanilla, and 3-4 teaspoon milk.
 Add a few drops of food coloring of choice.
 Mix well.